 Code Blue Provides Emergency Shelter for the Homeless

-The William Mattar 4 Code Blue campaign raises awareness for Code Blue homeless shelters throughout our community.
-Our campaign highlights the lifesaving operations of Code Blue and the urgent need for donations, supplies and volunteers so Code Blue homeless shelters can help those in need this winter.
-At William Mattar law offices, we are asking for the public’s assistance as our winter weather season kicks into high gear.
+The William Mattar 4 Code Blue campaign raises awareness for Code Blue homeless shelters throughout the communities we serve.
+This awareness campaign highlights the lifesaving operations of Code Blue and the urgent call for donations, supplies, and volunteers so Code Blue homeless shelters can continue to help those in need this winter.
+As the number of people in need increases, we are asking for the public’s assistance in helping support our community’s Code Blue homeless shelters.
+Not all shelters are Code Blue shelters.
 Please follow one of the links below to support a Code Blue homeless shelter near you.

-In the Spotlight – St. Luke’s Mission of Mercy Code Blue Shelter – Buffalo, New York
+In the Spotlight – St. Luke’s Mission of Mercy Code Blue Shelter Supporter – Buffalo, New York

 Founded in 1973, the Restoration Society, Inc. is a peer operated agency that offers recovery-based person centered services for adults 18 years or older in Western New York.